Koboo/endpoint-netty/README.md

 (Note: only the client throws this events.)

-#### Netty options:
-* `clientWorkerSize(int workerSize)`
-    * sets the threads per core to worker-group of the client
-    * default: 2
-* `serverBossSize(int bossSize)`
-    * sets the threads per core to boss-group of the server
-    * default: 1
-* `serverWorkerSize(int workerSize)`
-    * sets the threads per core to worker-group of the server
-    * default: 5

-If you have no idea what you are doing with this, you should leave it set by default.

 #### Serializer options:
 * `serializer(SerializerPool pool)`
     * sets the specific `SerializerPool` with `Serialization`